Bryan Primus

 ssh-add C:\path\to\your\key

-Check if you have existing ssh config.
+Check if we have an existing ssh config file.

 cat ~/.ssh/config